On reduced arc spaces of toric varieties: Introduction

 \section{Introduction}

 Let $V$ be the affine cone over a normal projective toric variety.
 In this paper we study the arc space over $V$.
-Roughly speaking, the arc space consists of $\Bbbk[[t]]$-points of $V$ \cite{Na,EM,Fr,Mus}, where $\Bbbk$ is the base field.
+Roughly speaking, the arc space consists of $\Bbbk[[t]]$-points of $V$ \cite{Na,EM,Fr,Mus2}, where $\Bbbk$ is the base field.
 If $V$ is embedded into an affine space with coordinates $X_1,\dots,X_n$, then each variable $X_i$ produces a sequences of variables $X_i^{(j)}$ with generating series $X_i(s)=\sum_{j\ge 0} X_i^{(j)}s^j$.
 The relations cutting out $V$ inside the affine space are replaced with an infinite number of relations appearing as coefficients of powers of $s$.
 For example, the relation $X_1X_3-X_2^2$ defining the degree two Veronese curve gives $X_1(s)X_3(s)-X_2^2(s)$ and one is interested in the ideal, generated by the $s$-coefficients of this relation.
 We denote the arc space by $J^\infty(V)$.
 Arc spaces attracted a lot of attention in the last decades (see e.g. \cite{AS, AM, BS2, dFD, G, Ish1}) due to the beauty of the theory and various connections with singularity theory, theory of motivic integration, differential algebra, representation theory, vertex algebras and other mathematical subjects.
 The particular case of arc spaces of toric varieties was also studied by several authors.
-For instance, in \cite{KI} the Nash problem is positevely solved for toric varieties; in \cite{Ish2} the orbits of the $J^\infty((\Bbbk^\times)^n)$-action are studied; in \cite{BS1} the finite formal model for toric singularities is constructed; for other results see also \cite{R, Mou}.
+For instance, in \cite{KI} the Nash problem is positively solved for toric varieties; in \cite{Ish2} the orbits of the $J^\infty((\Bbbk^\times)^n)$-action are studied; in \cite{BS1} the finite formal model for toric singularities is constructed; for other results see also \cite{R, Mou1}.

 One interesting feature of arc spaces is that $J^\infty(V)$ may be non-reduced even if $V$ is.
 The simplest example relevant to our studies is the cone over the degree three Veronese curve.
 It is defined inside ${\mathbb A}^4$ by three quadratic equations on variables $X_0,X_1,X_2,X_3$, so the arc space $J^\infty(V)$ is defined by three series of relations.
-However, in order to get the reduced scheme structure one has to add another series of quadratic relations.
-Thus, it is very natural to consider the reduced scheme structure $J_\red^\infty(V)$.
-It was considered in several papers.
-In particular, in \cite{BLOP} the algorithmic approach to the problem of finding the radical of a differential ideal is developed; in \cite{Se, KS} the question of reducedness of the arc space of a plane curve is investigated; in \cite{FM, Mak, DF} the complete list of relations is found for the arc space of some particular varieties.
+However, in order to get the reduced scheme structure of $J^\infty(V)$ one has to add another series of quadratic relations.